escodebar/trainings/slides.md

 * You can find the size of an object by using the ``-s`` flag
 * Only the first few (min.
 7) hexadecimal digits of a hash are required to determine the file
 * More objects are discussed later
-* Please remember, that the whole file and not only the diff is stored!
+* Please remember, that the whole file and not only the diff is stored! (well... not really 😊)

----

-## Git diff

-Show changes between commits, commit and working tree, etc.

 ---